North Sea gas leak shrinks to quarter of early size

+* Both crude benchmarks in middle of $5 trading ranges (Updates prices in paragraph 2)

-LONDON A gas leak at Total's (TOTF.PA) Elgin platform in the North Sea has reduced to a quarter of its original size, its French operator said on Thursday, as it gears up to "kill" the well.
+LONDON May 10 A gas leak at Total's Elgin platform in the North Sea has reduced to a quarter of its original size, its French operator said on Thursday, as it gears up to "kill" the well.

 The amount of gas spewing from the platform located 240 kilometres off the coast of Scotland's Aberdeen is down to around 50,000 cubic metres per day from 200,000 cubic metres measured when the leak first started at the end of March.